 Bonus points: Understand the difference between good and great literature (one is well-written and entertaining while the other is these, plus important and universal in some way) and don’t confuse a work’s true meaning with the meaning that the author intended (the authorial intent).
 Great literature, it is said, is a mystical creature with a life independent of its creator.

 A few additional notes on poetry interpretation: Though any great literary work can abide line by line analysis, due to its shorter length, poetry is particularly amenable to it.
-At least once in your life, choose a poem you like and study its use of some of the literary devices below, its use of repetition, rhyme, rhythm and cadence and, most importantly, its diction (both the connotations and the denotations of each word).
+At least once in your life, choose a poem you like and study its use of some of the literary devices below as well as its use of repetition, rhyme, rhythm, cadence and, most importantly, diction (both the connotations and the denotations of each word).
 Think about how each of these elements furthers the meaning of the poem.
+Ask yourself how these elements add to the meaning of the piece.
 You might be surprised how much there is to say about those few lovely stanzas.

-Most people should probably know most of these terms; it just makes for better conversation about books.
+Most people should probably know most of the terms below; it just makes for better conversation about books.
 Play with literary analysis by choosing one or two favorite works and identifying some or most of the following literary devices in them.
 This will help you appreciate their beauty in a way you haven’t before.

 BASIC LITERARY ANALYSIS

-Subject: The objective main topic of a piece of writing (i.e. Tom Sawyer’s adventures on the Mississippi)
+Subject: The objective main topic of a literary work.
+An example is Tom Sawyer’s adventures in the book The Adventures of Tom Sawyer.

-Theme: The subjective, philosophical idea that is being explored in the work (i.e. boyhood or independence)
+Theme: The subjective, philosophical idea that is explored in a work.
+An example is the theme of boyhood in the book The Adventures of Tom Sawyer.

-Motif: A recurring idea, symbol or set of symbols in the work (i.e. the Mississippi River)
+Motif: A recurring idea, symbol or set of symbols in a work that contribute to the work’s theme(s).
+An example is the house in Gone With the Wind, which is named Tara.

 Diction: Word choice